Hermann Jónasson

 He was the father of Steingrímur Hermannsson, who would go on to become Prime Minister of Iceland in the 1980s.
 His grandson, Guðmundur Steingrímsson, was elected to the Althing in 2009.

 In 2007 Hermann was the subject of a mild controversy, when DNA-testing proved that he had, during his years as a public official, fathered a child out of wedlock.
 A lawyer named Lúðvík Gizurarson had for several years claimed to be Hermann's illegitimate son.
-After several years of legal battles, Lúðvík's case was put to a DNA-test which turned out positive.
+He filed a paternity case in 2004 and after several years of legal battles, a DNA test in 2007 indicated a 99.9% probability that Hermann was Lúðvík's father.